BerkZerker/Project-MORPH/README.md

 ### GPU Training

-The `examples/gpu_training_example.py` demonstrates how to use GPU acceleration with MORPH:
+The `examples/gpu_training_example.py` demonstrates how to use GPU acceleration:

 ```bash
 # Basic usage with automatic GPU detection